Classification:Communications Specialist 4

 Evaluate and suggest improvements to the user experience on websites and within scientific tools.

-Review, create, and update website content on Drupal and Wordpress websites.Essential
+Review, create, and update website content on the IAB website hosted on OU Campus.Essential

 - Ability to effectively communicate complex scientific topics and content to a diverse audience using varied and appropriate media platforms (print, web, video, etc.)